 This conversion of discrete entities to interval-level data is somewhat puzzling from a statistical standpoint.
 The reason probably is due as much to paradigmatic developments in quantitative international relations as in the nature of the data.
 During the 1970s, data-based studies of international behavior saw the ascendancy of correlational analyses, particularly regression.
 The mathematics behind these techniques had been fully developed by econometricians and could be easily applied to international relations data using SPSS and other statistical packages; comparable tools were not available for sequence analysis.
 The successful formal theories were continuous-variable models such as the Richardson arms race model and DYNAMO-like global models.
-Rational choice models preserved some discrete variables, particularly in game theory, but even these models used continuous variables in expected utility calculations5.
+Rational choice models preserved some discrete variables, particularly in game theory, but even these models used continuous variables in expected utility calculations.5

-The emphasis on crisis, initiated by McClelland and expanded in a large event-based crisis management literature (e.g. Hoople, Andriole and Freedy 1984, Azar et al. 1977) also contributed to the emphasis on interval-level variables.
-Implicit in most of the crisis models is either a simple distinction between crisis and non-crisis or a unidimensional ordinal set of "steps" to crisis (e.g. Hoople, 1984).
+The emphasis on crisis, initiated by McClelland and expanded in a large event-based crisis management literature ([43], [11]) also contributed to the emphasis on interval-level variables.
+Implicit in most of the crisis models is either a simple distinction between crisis and non-crisis or a unidimensional ordinal set of "steps" to crisis [42].
 Crisis forecasting is reduced to a problem of monitoring some activity-usually some aggregated measure-to ascertain when the system is going to change states.
 The crisis literature also frequently emphases the concept of the "intensity" of events, another interval measure.